 - 1. Understand basics of microbial life and their economic importance. - 2.
 Develop general awareness on the diversity of microorganisms, fungi and lichens. - 3.
 Analyze the ecological role played by bacteria, fungi and lichens - 4.
-Identify plant diseases and find out control measures - 5.
+Create a general awareness of various fungal databases - 5.
+Understand the inter-relationship between plants and microbes both beneficial and harmful - 6.
+Identify plant diseases and find out control measures - 7.
 Realize the significance of plant diseases as far as crop production is concerned.